fogus/spiel/_posts/2014-12-30-12-icehouse-games.markdown

 categories: gamedes icehouse
 ---

 At one point this year I decided to challenge myself to create 10 Icehouse game designs this year.
-The precise reasonining for my self-imposed challenge is lost to the dustbin of history (or perhaps at the bottom of a wine glass).
+The precise reasoning for my self-imposed challenge is lost to the dustbin of history (or perhaps at the bottom of a wine glass).
 That said, the challenge was set and amazingly I managed to meet it.
 The following games were designed by me in 2014 (sorted in order of my favorite):

  1. Logistics -- *I actually think that this is a legitimately good game and as a fan of abstracts easily my favorite of the group.
 I still need to work on the capture powers however.*

- 2. Cydonia -- *I also think that this is a good game too, but the number of pyramids required might be prohibative for some.
+ 2. Cydonia -- *I also think that this is a good game too, but the number of pyramids required might be prohibitive for some.
 I think that the "trick-taking" aspect is novel for a pyramid game.*